ibm-watson-data-lab/shopping-list-polymer-pouchdb/README.md

 Configure CouchDB for a [single-node setup](http://docs.couchdb.org/en/2.1.0/install/setup.html#single-node-setup), as opposed to a cluster setup.
 Once you have finished setting up CouchDB, you should be able to access CouchDB at `http://127.0.0.1:5984/`.
 Ensure that CouchDB is running and take note of your admin username and password.

-#### Creating a Bluemix Cloudant NoSQL DB service
+#### Creating a Cloudant NoSQL DB service

-Sign up for an [IBM Bluemix](https://console.ng.bluemix.net/) account, if you do not already have one.
+Sign up for an [IBM Cloud](https://console.ng.bluemix.net/) account, if you do not already have one.

-Once you are logged in to Bluemix, create a new Cloudant instance on the [Cloudant NoSQL DB Bluemix Catalog](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db) page.
+Once you are logged in to IBM Cloud, create a new Cloudant instance on the [Cloudant NoSQL DB Bluemix Catalog](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db) page.
 This should take you to a page representing the newly-created service instance.
 Click the "Service credentials" link.
 You should have one set of service credentials listed.
 Click "View credentials" which should show you a JSON object containing your service credentials.
 Copy the value for the `url` key to your clipboard (the value will be in the form of `https://username:password@uniqueid-bluemix.cloudant.com`).

 ## Database and replication setup
 1. [Create the remote database](#1-create-the-remote-database)